hackworthltd/primer/README.md

 #### pretty-show
 We bake out the `happy` grammar into a haskell source file, rather than running happy at build-time.
 This is because `happy` fails to build with the wasm backend.
+#### terminal-show
+Since wasi does not support termios.h functionality (https://github.com/WebAssembly/WASI/issues/161), we lobotomize this package to just return 80x25

 ## Running
 Enter a nix devshell: `nix develop`.